Old Testament: Patriarchs & Matriarchs

 Approximately 376 references

-Son of Isaac and Rebekah, twin brother of Esau.
-Obtained Esau's birthright and blessing through cunning.
-Fled to Haran where he married Leah and Rachel, fathering twelve sons who became the tribes of Israel.
-Wrestled with God at Peniel and was renamed Israel ("he struggles with God").
+Son of Isaac and Rebekah and twin brother of Esau, Jacob obtained both Esau's birthright and his father's blessing through cunning.
+He fled to Haran, where he married Leah and Rachel and fathered the twelve sons who became the tribes of Israel.
+At Peniel he wrestled with God through the night and was renamed Israel — "he who struggles with God."
 His story spans Genesis 25–50.

 Key references: 1 Chronicles 16:13, 1 Chronicles 16:17, 1 Kings 18:31, 1 Samuel 12:8, 2 Kings 13:23, 2 Kings 17:34, 2 Samuel 23:1, Amos 3:13, Amos 6:8, Amos 7:2 (and 334 more)